-The Peer recovery hub is a place to find out about chances to connect and collaborate.
+The peer recovery hub is a place to find out about chances to connect and collaborate.
 A place to share learning, test out ideas and access free resources.
 Let’s support each other to develop peer approaches, groups and roles.
 Working together let’s champion the importance of having peer support embedded in our mental health system.

-Let’s do Peer2Peer
+Let’s do Peer Group Facilitation

-Let’s do Peer2Peer
+Let’s do the Peer2Peer course

 Want to to run the Peer2Peer course online?

 No problem!
 We ran a pilot project with 15 participants to take Peer2Peer into an online space.
 To share the learning we have developed a Facilitator Guide and Participant Workbook